marcdougherty/marcdougherty.github.io/content/posts/tf-k8s-annotations.md

 Google Kubernetes Engine (GKE) makes extensive use of annotations to store additional information about GKE resources.

-I encountered this when working on an [article about traffic drains](TODO), and you can see it for yourself on any Service object.
+I encountered this when working on an [article about traffic drains](https://www.marcdougherty.com/2024/architecting-for-traffic-drains/), and you can see it for yourself on Service objects.
 By default, GKE clusters contain several services that show this - for example, you can inspect the annotations on the built-in `default-http-backend` service: